Thought it would be easier to compile everything i’m constantly recommending/banging on about on one page! For all your artistic needs…

 I adore these books by the ridiculously talented James Gurney (he created the Dinotopia series, i’d recommend checking it out).
 Very simple and easy to understand, Gurney breaks down how he uses all the methods available to the artist to produce his amazingly realistic yet fantastical works of art.
 It’s fascinating reading about how he makes models to physically light as reference – digital artists (including myself) often do the same thing but with 3D models.

-I am still using the same ‘entry-level’ camera body i’ve had for YEARS (a Canon 600D) and i’ve shot everything from fashion to frogs with it 🙂 Amazon don’t seem to sell that model any more (as I said, it’s pretty old now) but the newer 700D would be its newer replacement.
+I’ve been using the same ‘entry-level’ camera body i’ve had for YEARS (a Canon 600D) and i’ve shot everything from fashion to frogs with it 🙂 Amazon don’t seem to sell that model any more (as I said, it’s pretty old now) but the 700D would be its newer equivalent replacement.
+I’ve recently bought Canon’s mirrorless M50 and so far have been pleased with the results (click here for a review with photos)

 I really do think it’s a lot to do with the lenses used… I’ve listed my favourites below.